kenadave/AWS/SAA-C03/Security-Pillar.md

 72) Enable IAM Access Analyzer to automatically review and notify if there are overly broad AWS KMS key policies. a.
 Consider using custom policy checks to verify that a resource policy update does not grant public access to KMS Keys.

+73) Amazon S3 Object Lock provides mandatory access control for objects, which prevents them from being deleted or overwritten, even by the root user, until the lock expires.
+Additionally, Amazon Glacier Vault Lock offers a similar feature for archives stored in Amazon Glacier.

+74) You can use Amazon S3 Inventory to audit and report on the replication and encryption status of your S3 objects.

+75) With AWS PrivateLink, you can access services across accounts with overlapping IP CIDRs without needing an Internet Gateway or NAT.